openwns/documentation/usersGuide/modules/dll/wifimac/experiment1.rst

-In the menu File are the different options to read the generated simulation data, we select ``Open Campaign Database`` and then under the appropriate user the campaign with the choosen name.
+In the menu File are the different options to read the generated simulation data, we select ``Open Campaign Database`` and then under the appropriate user the campaign with the chosen name.

 Next, we can draw the graph of offered traffic versus throughput as measured by the IP-Layer in the RANG.
 As the offered traffic is a